TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     $ skipabi=true fakeroot debian/rules binary-headers binary-generic
     ```

-### 2. Patching the Nouveau drivers for Nvidia cards
+#### Patching the Nouveau drivers <= 1.0.11 for Nvidia cards

-Most of Linux drivers don't allow the user to setting very low resolutions
+Probably for security concerns, some Linux video drivers don't allow the user
-mode like theses used for old console and arcade systems, probably for
+to set resolutions mode under 320x200 like theses used by old consoles and
+arcade systems.

-security reasons.
-Concerning Nvidia cards, it is not possible to use the
+Using Nvidia cards, it is not possible to use the officials drivers because
-officials drivers because they are distributed as binary blobs and can't be
+they are distributed as binary blobs and can't be patched.
+During my tests
-patched.
-Having tested the official drivers, it resulted of stranges
-white lignes on black screen artifacts on low resolutions.
-On the other
+whith the official drivers, i noticed stranges white lignes on black screen
-hand, The answer to this issue is to patch and use the open-source `nouveau`
+artifacts on low resolutions.
+The solution is to use the open-source `nouveau`
-Nvidia drivers.
+drivers.
+Start with version 1.0.12, theses drivers works with low
+resolutions out of the box.

+Previous to the versrion 1.0.12, they must be patched:

+1. Uninstall official drivers if you use them.
+Search for any package
+    prefixed with `nvidia-` and uninstall them.
+You can know what package
+    is installed by looking at packages marked `ii` on the output of this
+    command:

+    ``` {.sourceCode .bash}
+    $ dpkg -l nvidia-*
+    ```

-1. Fetch the sources from APT:
+2. Fetch the sources of the `nouveau` drivers from APT:

     ``` {.sourceCode .bash}
     $ mkdir /some/path/to/store/nouveau-sources